jumo-interview/jumo-sample-projects/README.md

-# jumo-sample-projects
+# Sample Projects

-Sample projects for JUMO interviews
+This repository contains several sample projects that a candidate can use to set up their environment for JUMO interviews.